theKnightsOfRohan/venison.nvim/README.md

 ## Known Bugs
 - [ ] The window cannot correctly handle applying a text change to the buffer which starts from a negative column number

+## Contributing
+All contributions are welcome!
+Please feel free to open an issue or pull request.
+Note that I have the programming capabilities of a small rodent, as will be evident from the codebase, so please don't be afraid to suggest changes or improvements to the API.